 There was coffee available in the hut (Iani dropped some coins into a box which was there for that purpose), and we made a fire in the stove and waited till the weather improved.
-This was my first encounter with the famous Bialetti coffee pot which was there, see the picture at this site here.
+This was my first encounter with the famous here.
 I was so delighted with it so that, later in Livigno, Mitsuo bought me one as a present.
 You can see it in my another text in the site.

 After a few hours we continued, the weather conditions were better but it was still very cloudy and unstable, but we reached the summit.
-So it was a long walk due to detour.
-We descended back to La Stretta pass and from there we toke a well visible path which leads toward the road and to Valle della Forcola, in the direction of Livigno, where we arrived around 4 pm.
+So it was a long walk due to detours.
+We descended back to La Stretta pass and from there we took a well visible path that leads toward the road and to Valle della Forcola, in the direction of Livigno, where we arrived around 4 pm.

-This is a touristic area and the most convenient place to stay is Livigno, in any season.
+This is a tourist area and the most convenient place to stay is Livigno, in any season.
 There are many small family-run hotels, and houses and apartments for rent.

-You can make a reservation through some agencies which I myself have been using for many years.
-Please visit my post which contains more useful details.
+You can make a reservation through some agencies which I myself have been using for many years, Booking.com has been the best option.

 Refuge Baitèl del Monte

 As already described above, in the case of rain there is a stone refuge at the lake, it belongs to a society from the area but it is always open.
 There is a wood-stove and a gas-stove, chairs and table, and all equipment for cooking.
 Visitors willing to stay overnight should bring sleeping bags.

 There is enough place for sleeping for 8-10 people but no mattresses and no blankets.
 Running water is outside as well as the toilet.
 You may see how it is inside the refuge from the pictures above and also at an another page within this side here.